evildmp/BrachioGraph/docs/get-started/build.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Glue a servo and a clothes-peg to the outer arm, so that a pen in the clothes-peg and the centre of rotation of the arm
-will also be the appropriate distance apart.
-Glue the final servo in such a position that its horn can rotate safely,
+will also be 8cm apart.
+Glue the final servo in such a position that its horn can rotate safely, and will be able to
-and will be able to lift the pen clear of the paper.
+lift the pen clear of the paper.
 (See also an :ref:`alternative arrangement <no-clothes-peg>`.)

 .. image:: /images/outer-arm.jpg
    :alt: 'The outer arm, clothes-peg and servos'